JieGroup/GenAI/docs/source/alignment/index.md

 ### Multi-Human-Value Alignment Palette (MAP)

-The challenge of effectively choosing the parameter $\lambda$ can lead to inefficiencies, as illustrated in the following figure.
+The challenge of effectively choosing the parameter $\bm \lambda$ can lead to inefficiencies, as illustrated in the following figure.

 **Figure: Randomly sampled $\bm \lambda$ that represent all the possible $\bm \lambda$ whose $\ell_1$-norm is less than 6 and its subset of all the desirable $\bm \lambda$ in aligning the OPT-1.3B model towards (a) two values: Helpfulness and Harmlessness, (b) three values: adding Humor, and (c) the same three values visualized in 3D.
 A desirable $\bm \lambda$ means it produces Pareto improvement over all the values.**
 ![Sample Aug](../_static/img/fig_rand_lambda_MAP_region.png)

 Does there exist a first-principle approach that allows users to directly specify the improvements they want and ensures those improvements are achieved?
-This question motivates the development of the Multi-Human-Value Alignment Palette (MAP), a framework designed to directly optimize multiple human value preferences.
+This question motivates the recent development of the Multi-Human-Value Alignment Palette (MAP), a framework designed to directly optimize multiple human value preferences.

 The initial human value alignment problem can be interpreted as maximizing the expected reward while imposing a regularization to minimize unnecessary deviations from the reference model $p_0$.
 For aligning $m \geq 1$ value preferences, MAP considers the following problem formulation: